mfidino/uwinutils/README.md

 connect2db()
 ```

-## Pull images of a specific species
+## Copy images of a specific species

 ```R
 # connect to the database